This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 You can either pull out tiny locks or bigger chunks, depending on how bright and dramatic you want your highlights to be.

-Good For First-Timers
+Good For Beginners

-While it can be challenging to check up on your hair’s color when it’s wrapped in foil, it’s much easier to see how well your dye is processing if you use a highlighting cap.
+While it can be challenging to check up on your hair color when it’s wrapped in foil, it’s much easier to see how well your dye is processing if you use a highlighting cap.

 That makes it a terrific choice for those highlighting their hair for the first time.

-If you end up buying a highlighting kit with no cap, you can just buy one from the beauty aisle of practically any drugstore.
+If you end up buying a highlighting kit with no cap, you can just buy one from the beauty aisle of any drugstore.

 That beats paying hundreds of dollars for an appointment at a fancy salon.